max-pub/EpiSeq/README.md

 # MDRO Correlation Application

+This application analyzes the relationship between **genomic sequencing** data (of bacteria) and **location data** (of patients).
+It was specifically created for correlating [cgMLST](https://en.wikipedia.org/wiki/Multilocus_sequence_typing) data of [MDRO](https://en.wikipedia.org/wiki/Multidrug-resistant_bacteria)s with patient location data at our [university hospital](https://www.ukm.de/institute/hygiene).
-This application analyzes the **correlation between Multi-Drug Resistant Organism (MDRO) typing data and patient location data**.
-Its primary objective is to assess the relationship between these datasets and derive **reproducible transmission thresholds** per bacterial species.
+Its primary objective is to assess the relationship between these datasets and derive **reproducible transmission thresholds** per bacterial species that might support clinical **practice**.

 **Key Features:**